 I also scaffold the process by posting an anchor chart for my students to refer to throughout the day.
 We use this chart repeatedly since this process will work in ANY subject area!

-You might also be interested in the management strategies I share in this post:
+You might also be interested in the management strategies I share in these posts:

 If you’ve enjoyed this post, please share it with friends and colleagues on Facebook or pin it on Pinterest: